 In the 1980s, Edward and Colette Twomey wanted to share the taste of Clonakilty Blackpudding, Whitepudding and sausages and so a road show began.
 They attended the Cork Show, Bord Bia cookery nights and the RDS Spring show to name but a few.
 These shows were used as a platform for consumers to taste their products but they also helped increase awareness of the Clonakilty name, Consumers started to ask for Clonakilty Blackpudding and Whitepudding at their local shops.

-One of the big breaks for the business was when the owners of Cromleach lodge in Sligo served the black pudding to a guest for breakfast.
-He really liked the pudding and it turned out he was one of the directors for the Quinsworth chain of supermarkets after that everybody wanted in.
+One of the big breaks for the business was when the owners of Cromleach Lodge in Sligo served the black pudding to a guest for breakfast.
+He really liked the pudding and it turned out he was one of the directors for the Quinnsworth chain of supermarkets.
+After that, everybody wanted in.
 Superquinn and Dunnes Stores made contact and so it continued until all major supermarkets were stocking the blackpudding.
 The rest is history!

-In recent years, Clonakilty Food Company has continued to attend shows and exhibitions throughout Ireland, the UK and Australia, excited to share the great taste of Clonakilty products with the world.
-These include the Ploughing Championships, Taste of Dublin, Women’s Mini Marathon, Taste of London, Foodie Festivals, BBC Good Food Shows, Ideal Home Show London, and much more.
-You can keep an eye on our UK page to see where we’ll be heading next!
+Over the years, we have continued to attend shows and exhibitions throughout Ireland, the UK and Australia, excited to share the great taste of Clonakilty products with the world.
+These include the Ploughing Championships, Taste of Dublin, Bloom, Foodie Festivals, BBC Good Food Shows, Ideal Home Show London, Meatstock Australia and much more.

 The Present Day

 Back to where it all began

 In the 1980s, Edward and Colette Twomey wanted to share the taste of Clonakilty.
-As business continued to grow, we once again outgrew our production facility in Little Island this led to us looking for a suitable site closer to home.
-The big under taking was completed when a brand new custom-built production facility was opened in Clonakilty in October 2017.
+As business continued to grow, we once again outgrew our production facility.
+This led to us looking for a suitable site closer to home.
+The big undertaking was completed when our brand new custom-built production facility was opened in Clonakilty in October 2017.
 The new production facility also includes administration offices, new product development facilities and distribution.

-It will also host an immersive visitor centre opened August 2020.
+This was followed by the official opening of our immersive visitor centre in August 2020.
 The vision for the centre is to immerse visitors in the history and tradition of Clonakilty Blackpudding, to offer them an opportunity to see how it’s made, and to highlight the company’s pride in the town it originates from.